 NNU Immigration are specialist US immigration attorneys.
-From our central London base, we support companies from across the globe with L-1 visa petitions, ensuring initial eligibility and exploring potential alternative routes to transfer key workers to the US.
-We also provide guidance to the employer and employee through the petitioning process, and also extension applications.
+From our central London base, we support companies and their employees from across the globe with L-1 visa petitions.
+We have the experience and expertise to meet the complex L visa requirements and application process.

-If you have a question about the L-1 visa eligibility or application, contact us.
+If you have a question about the L-1 visa requirements, contact us.

 This article does not constitute direct legal advice and is for informational purposes only.